Miscellaneous Notices to Mariners

 7 Information from the Norwegian Coastal Administration

-The latest issue of the Norwegian list of lights (Fyrlisten) was issued in 2016 and supersedes all previous editions.
+The latest printed issue of the Norwegian list of lights (Fyrlisten) was issued in 2018 and supersedes all previous editions.

 A digital version of the Norwegian list of lights is updated every morning.
-You can download the continuously updated Norwegian list of lights as a pdf at kystverket.no.
+You can download the continuously updated Norwegian list of lights as a pdf-file at kystverket.no.

-Mariners are advised that beacons must not be used for mooring.
-This can cause the beacon becomes damaged or out of position.
+Mariners are advised that aids to navigation must not be used for mooring.
+This can cause the aids to become damaged or out of position.

 Floodlight has a steady yellow or white light that illuminate an area.
-This area can be an odd, rock, pier head, bridge piers or structure as a lantern is equipped.
+This area can be an rock, pier head, bridge piers or the structure the light is mounted on.

-The purpose of the diffuser is to provide the crew a certain effect of navigation at day, where one can better see and judge the distance to a restricted area and also see an illuminated daymark even though it is dark.
-Often this amplified using reflectors and/or white colour.
+The purpose of the diffuser is to provide the mariner a certain effect of navigation at day, where one can better see and judge the distance to a restricted area/object and also see an illuminated daymark even though it is dark.
+Most recently, it is common to illuminate the stricture.
+This often amplified using reflectors and/or white color on the structure..

 To be able to perform their work, it is sometimes necessary for the Norwegian Coastal Administration's maintenance vessels to moor beside navigational aids.
 During these operations, these maintenance vessels will have restricted ability to maneuver, and the crew may be conducting dangerous operations.

 In order to avoid injury and damage to personel or equipment, other vessels are requested to give these maintenance vessels as wide a berth as possible when passing them and to reduce speed as required.

 The Norwegian Coastal Administration is the national coordinator for navigational warnings and provide warnings to ships containing urgent information relevant to safe navigation.